HigherOrderCO/hvm-64/README.md

 version will be provided in the future.

-The eager evaluator works by keeping a vector of current active pairs (redexes) and, for-each redex, performing an "interaction", as described above.
+The eager evaluator works by keeping a vector of current active pairs (redexes) and, for-each redex, performing an "interaction", as described below.
 On the single-core version, that "for-each" is done in a sequential loop.
 On the multi-core version, the vector of redexes is actually split into a grid of "redex bags", each bag owned by a "rewrite squad", which continuously pops and